-I absolute LOVE the way the bright pink and the turquoise work together.
-It gives the line such a funny, summery and fresh feel.
+I absolutely LOVE the way the bright pink and the turquoise work together.
+It gives the line such a funny, summery, and fresh feel.
 Christoper makes a lot of mini quilts and each one is a unique piece, almost like a mini work of art.
-If you visit his blog or his feed you’ll see what I’m talking about.
+If you visit his blog or his feed, you’ll see what I’m talking about.

-When I saw that Deidre of Quilty Obsession made I gasped a little bit.
+When I saw that Deidre of Quilty Obsession made, I gasped a little bit.
 That bow is to die for!
-For her project, she stitched up a fun travel sewing kit, complete with supply case and needlebook.
+For her project, she stitched up a fun travel sewing kit, complete with a supply case and needlebook.

 These simple reversible lined drawstring travel bags are one of my favorite things to make when I need a gift.
 They are easy to customize and are great for kids and grown-ups.
 Get the tutorial HERE.